Aluminium alloy: Heat sensitivity considerations

 Often, the metal's sensitivity to heat must also be considered.
 Even a relatively routine workshop procedure involving heating is complicated by the fact that aluminium, unlike steel, will melt without first glowing red.
 Forming operations where a blow torch is used can reverse or remove the effects of heat treatment.
 No visual signs reveal how the material is internally damaged.
 Much like welding heat-treated, high-strength link chain, all strength is now lost by heat of the torch.
 The chain is dangerous and must be discarded.

 Aluminium is subject to internal stresses and strains.
 Sometimes years later, improperly welded aluminium bicycle frames may gradually twist out of alignment from the stresses of the welding process.
 Thus, the aerospace industry avoids heat altogether by joining parts with rivets of like-metal composition, other fasteners, or adhesives.

 Stresses in overheated aluminium can be relieved by heat-treating the part in an oven and gradually cooling it—in effect annealing the stresses.
 Yet these parts may still become distorted, so that heat-treating of welded bicycle frames, for instance, can result in a significant fraction becoming misaligned.
 If the misalignment is not too severe, the cooled parts may be bent into alignment.
 If the frame is properly designed for rigidity (see above), that bending will require enormous force.

-Aluminium's intolerance to high temperatures has not precluded its use in rocketry, even for use in constructing combustion chambers where gases can reach 3500 K. The RM-81 Agena upper-stage engine used a regeneratively cooled aluminium design for some parts of the nozzle, including the thermally critical throat region; in fact the extremely high thermal conductivity of aluminium prevented the throat from reaching the melting point even under massive heat flux, resulting in a reliable, lightweight component.
+Aluminium's intolerance of high temperatures has not precluded its use in rocketry, even for use in constructing combustion chambers where gases can reach 3500 K. The RM-81 Agena upper-stage engine used a regeneratively cooled aluminium design for some parts of the nozzle, including the thermally critical throat region; in fact, the extremely high thermal conductivity of aluminium prevented the throat from reaching the melting point even under massive heat flux, resulting in a reliable, lightweight component.